 Install the Parallels Lite App from the App Store.
 Follow the wizard to create a new virtual machine.
 Choose to "Install Windows or another OS from a DVD or image file".

-Click “Locate Manually” to manually select our
+Click "Locate Manually" to manually

 You may see a warning saying "Unable to detect operating system".
 That is ok.